Full Synthetic Data Storage

-Legacy backup solutions require that you periodically run full backups, that is, if your VM is 200 GB, a legacy solution will periodically back up all 200 GB over and over again, even if there only 20 MB of changes in the VM.
-Alternatively, legacy backup solutions can perform incremental backups but periodically require transforming increments into full backups.
-Such approaches are time-consuming, resource intensive, and require an additional storage space.
+Legacy backup solutions require that you periodically run full backups, that is, if your VM size is 200 GB, a legacy backup solution will periodically back up all 200 GB over and over again, even if there are only 20 MB of changes in the VM.
+Alternatively, legacy backup solutions can perform forever-incremental backups but periodically require transforming those increments into full VM backups.
+Such approaches are time consuming, resource intensive, and require an additional storage space.
 NAKIVO Backup & Replication offers a better approach.
 After an initial full backup, all jobs are forever incremental and transfer only changes to the backup repository.
 The data in the backup repository is stored using the full synthetic mode, which eliminates the need for backup transformation.
-As a result, NAKIVO Backup & Replication can back up and recover VMs faster, use fewer resources, save time, costs, and improve your recovery point objectives (RPO) and recovery time objectives (RTO).
+As a result, NAKIVO Backup & Replication can back up and recover VMs faster, use less resources, save time, money, and improve your recovery point objectives (RPO) and recovery time objectives (RTO).

 As you can see from above, all unique data blocks in a backup repository are stored in a single pool, while recovery points are just references to the data blocks that are required to reconstruct a machine as of a particular moment in time.
 Since each recovery point "knows" what data blocks are needed for recovery, there is no need to run periodic full backups, apply increments one by one to get to a particular recovery point, or periodically transform backed up data blocks.

 The full synthetic data storage approach provides a number of advantages:

 - Smaller backups: Unique data blocks are stored only once and can be referenced by multiple recovery points, as opposed to storing the same data again and again in different increments.

 - Faster backups: There is no need to run full VM backups periodically, as each recovery point already "knows" which data blocks should be used to reconstruct an entire machine.